top of page

 Residency Project

-This research, creation and mediation residency project consists of designing, building and operating an outdoor workshop with wood-fired clay kilns to shape, blow and refire molten glass.
+This research, creation, and mediation residency project consists of designing, building and operating an outdoor workshop with wood-fired clay kilns to shape, blow and refire molten glass.

 This workshop based on pre-industrial technological methods will be built on the grounds of the Centre and will not include a permanent architectural structure.
 The specific site was selected, among other factors, based on its topography, the presence of a water source nearby and its position in relation to the dominant winds.
 The glass objects produced there will be used to create an animated in-situ art installation of which the workshop itself will be an integral part.
 The work in its final form will be unveiled in December 2023, during a happening marking the end of the annual residency at the Rozynski Art Centre.